Casio VZ-10M: A Practical Manual for Sound Designers

 Parameter Default Action Needed Navigation

-Line Output Off Enable per line or no audio [MENU 1] → Line Function → Output → [YES]
+Line Output Off Enable per line or no audio [MENU 1] → Output function → [YES]

 M2 pitch in PHASE mode Hardware-locked at 0 Hz Ignore; edit waveform instead